anycable/anycable-helm/README.md

  1. Clone this repository

- 2. Create git worktree for `gh-pages` branch:
+ 2. Update your chart, bump version in its `Chart.yaml`

+ 3. Lint you chart:

     ```sh
-    make prepare
-    ```

- 3. Update your chart, bump version in its `Chart.yaml`

- 4. Lint you chart:

-    ```sh
     helm lint anycable-go
     ```

- 5. Commit and push your changes:
+ 4. Commit and push your changes:

     ```sh
     git commit -m "anycable-go: vX.Y.Z"